-On January 30, 2025, we entered into a credit agreement with certain lenders providing for a \$4.5 billion unsecured short-term revolving credit facility that matures on April 30, 2025 to fund a portion of our TurboTax 5-day early refund offering.
+On January 30, 2025, we entered into a credit agreement with certain lenders providing for a \$4.5 billion unsecured short-term revolving credit facility to fund a portion of our TurboTax early tax refund offering.
+We terminated the 2025 Credit Facility on March 3, 2025.

-Advances under the 2025 Credit Facility accrue interest at a rate equal to, at our election, either (i) the alternate base rate plus a margin of 0.125%, or (ii) the adjusted daily simple SOFR or term SOFR plus a margin of 1.125%.
-Unused portions of the commitment accrue a fee of 0.10% per annum.
+Advances under the 2025 Credit Facility accrued interest at rates equal to, at our election, either (i) the alternate base rate plus a margin of 0.125%, or (ii) the adjusted daily simple SOFR or term SOFR plus a margin of 1.125%.
+Unused portions of the commitment accrued a fee of 0.10% per annum.